maria-sua/Geospatial/DegreeDays.md

 ### What is Degree Days?

 Degree Days (DD) is a mathematical model that uses temperature accumulation to estimate biological growth rates.
 It predicts the speed of growth and number of generations of an invasive pest occurring in a period of time.
 The accuracy of the model relies on the fact that insects have a predictable development pattern based on heat accumulation.
 Insects are exothermic (“cold-blooded”) and their body temperature and growth are, therefore, affected by their surrounding temperature.
-Amazing, isn't it?

 ### Application: